#ALB 61 Colette Mason

 – But again, that went through seven edits, so I looked at it.
 It would go back to Greg.
 Greg would make some changes.
 I’d reread the whole thing again.
 I’d come up with another 14 changes that we hadn’t spotted.
 It would go back to Greg; he would find more things.
 By the seventh edit, I would find two things.
 Greg would find three things.

 – And then we’d say that’s great!
-A month after publishing, someone says to me “Hey, there’s a typo on page one nine nine.”
+A month after publishing, someone says to me “Hey, there’s a typo on page 199.”
 I’m like what!
 And it was like a reader finds a typo.

 – I think that’s the important thing for the listeners to know, because I am a perfectionist on the end of the scale, and there will always be something in there.
 No matter how many times you go through, use Grammarly, and you spell check in Word, and your mate reads it, there will always be something in there.
 So, don’t beat yourself up when you find that.

-– And I think people forgive, yeah, people forgive two or three typos in a book, because everybody’s human.
-They won’t forgive a hundred, and so you just have to bear that in mind, and not get to down hearted and it’s quick to fix, you know, it’s a couple hours work, coming in–
+People forgive two or three typos in a book, because everybody’s human.
+They won’t forgive a hundred, and so you just have to bear that in mind, and not get too downhearted and it’s quick to fix, you know, it’s a couple hours work, coming in–

 – That is the beauty of self-publishing, isn’t it?
 Is that we can just release a new version and immediately it’s as if that typo never existed.